UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Notes:

-  - `right` will only output the rows that are in the right dataframe and if they are missing from the left dataframe, `NaN` values will occur.
+  - `right` will only output the rows that are in the right dataframe, and if they are missing from the left dataframe, `NaN` values will occur.
 No candy bars that are only present in the left dataframe will be present.